ALBACORE BUYING GUIDE

 Other fish may have the characteristic metallic blue-black back with silver underbelly, or the torpedo shape and thin tailfin attachment — but no other tuna, mackerel, bonito, or tuna-like species has a pectoral fin this long.

-Tuna are caught by hooks or with nets.
+Albacore Tuna are caught by pole and line methods.
 In the Northwest, albacore usually are landed by troll boats, which rapidly pull (or troll) 10 to 20 lines through the water — thus the term “troll-caught” albacore.

 Albacore trollers preserve the fish with either ice or mechanical refrigeration, because albacore most often are found 50 or more miles from shore — a distance that forces the boats to stay out several days at a time.